1+2+3+4+5+… does not equal a negative number — January 18, 2014

 Hirschman’s main achievement, then, may be that he helps us recognize when something that looks like an empirical or logical claim is merely a rhetorical one.

-__Corey Robin, [book: The Reactionary Mind: Conservatism from Edmund Burke to Sarah Palin]__
+Corey Robin, The Reactionary Mind: Conservatism from Edmund Burke to Sarah Palin

 I read this directly after Hirschman, and I’m glad I did.
 First, there’s something to Hirschman’s balance and humanity that is missing in Robin’s book, which I might not have noticed had I not read Hirschman first.
 Second, there’s a concision to Hirschman that isn’t there in Robin.